binhex/documentation/docker/faq/vpn.md

 Note:- The above is ONLY true for PIA users, the env var 'STRICT_PORT_FORWARD' does nothing for any other VPN providers.

-**Q11.** I see from Q10 that i need to change the PIA endpoint i connect to due to the endpoint im currently connected to be being disabled for port forwarding, so how do i do this?
+**Q11.** I see from Q10 that I need to change the PIA endpoint I connect to due to the endpoint im currently connected to be being disabled for port forwarding, so how do I do this?

 **A11.** There are two ways of switching the endpoint you connect to:-